dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Concepts/Azure Regions & Zones.md

 Hosting for a group of networked servers
 Has own power, cooling and networking infrastructure

+The servers in a datacenter a divided into multiple Groups
+**Physical Grouping**: Fault Domain - Shares same power and network
+**Logical Grouping**: Update Domain - Devices are Restarted/ Updated together

+Availability Set: Logical Grouping of multiple Fault Domains and Update Domains

 ### Regions

 One or more data centers connected to each other through high throughput networks ( \< 2 milliseconds)